 7. Repurposing video content into ads

 Of course, the amount of repurposing options you’ll have depends on the type of video you’re starting with.
-If it’s an explainer video for a SaaS solution for example, but it also underlines business benefits of the tool, you can carefully consider if you can cut certain pieces, make it shorter, and turn it into a video ad.
+If it’s an explainer video for a SaaS solution for example, but it also underlines the business benefits of the tool, you can carefully consider if you can cut certain pieces, make it shorter, and turn it into a video ad.

-Sometimes it’s enough to resize it and cherry pick the information you’d like to display, maybe alter the intro or outro, and add a CTA.
+Sometimes it’s enough to resize it and cherry-pick the information you’d like to display, maybe alter the intro or outro, and add a CTA.
 It’s certainly a lot easier and more cost-efficient than creating a video from scratch.

-8.1.
-Repurposing video content into branded customer testimonials
+8. Repurposing video content into branded customer testimonials

 Now let’s say that you have a bunch of user-generated videos.
 They could be video testimonials of your customers, for example.
 These are mostly selfie videos, and if we’re being honest they don’t look very nice.
 Instead of using these videos, you can add them in a nice, branded template that will keep their rawness which customers love, but again add a level of quality that’s going to allow them to stand out on social media.

 Interested in how you can make the most of your UGC?
-Check out how you can create branded user generated videos on autopilot. |
+Check out how you can create branded user generated videos on autopilot.

-8.2.
-Repurposing video content for different markets
+9. Repurposing video content for different markets

-8.4.
-Repurposing video content to scale personalization
+Repurposing video content manually

 Want to start repurposing video content ASAP?

-I hear you.
-Well, you might as well do a portion of it automatically.
 Book a 15-minute demo for Plainly and let me walk you through the main ways you can achieve more with your video content.